-It all began with with a need.
+It all began with a need.

 After many prayers, meetings, and planning, Hope United Academy was born.